thecaffeinedev/thecaffeinedev/README.md

 It's so nice of you stop by! 🙃

+ I am a Software Engineer 💻.
+I have had experience working with various technologies like ML and Full Stack Web Developement.
+Some technology I enjoy working  with include NodeJS, ReactJS, MongoDB & PostgreSQL 📼, in ML (Tensorflow, PyTorch, OpenCV..etc) 🖥.

+While I work in a variety of languages, Python & Javascript has a special place in my 💙.

+Find me around the web 🌏:
 <br/>
  <a href="https://twitter.com/thecaffeinedev">
   <img align="left" alt="Prabhat Kumar Sahu| Twitter" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/twitter.svg" />